inkydragon/TheMissingDoc4Julia.jl/docs/src/ElementaryMath/Trigonometry/SinCos/sincosd.md

 # `sincosd`

-Compute the sine and cosine of `x`, return in degrees.
+Compute the sine and cosine of `x` expressed in degrees.

 ```@setup repl_only
 using LinearAlgebra